dirnberg/json-server-https-docker-setup/README.md

 # JSON Server HTTPS Docker Setup

 This repository enables you to set up a JSON Server with HTTPS support using Docker.
 It's perfect for local development environments where HTTPS is required for frontend applications to interact with an API securely.
+Tested with Windows 11.

 ## Steps to Get Started